xuelin-wang/xtest/README.md

 Each case has:
     * title: unique
     * id: system assigned
     * steps: description of test steps.
+Each step specifies a step definition and how the parameters are assigned.

 * runs